Nicuschgifthub/DiscordSimpleTable/README.md

     .setJsonArrayInputs(data) // defines the data
     .setStringOffset(2) // adds an offset to the words like 2 means "Username  Bucket Size" .addVerticalBar() // adds an vertical Bar
-    .addIndex(1) // adds a new column called index and represented as "#" counting from the input here its "1" .build(); // builds the table (async)
+    .addIndex(1) // adds a new column called index and represented as "#" the argumnet "1" defines the start count like 1,2,3,...
+    .build(); // builds the table (async)

   // Note .addIndex(1) needs to be called after .setJsonArrayInputs(data)
+  // Reason is that .addIndex(param) is the function which adds another data entry.
+Otherwise .setJsonArrayInputs(data) would replace the entire data
   // This will be changed later to be called without needing structure

   new Embed()